lubychiu/Bioinformatics-Final-Project-Group-4-/MasterNotes.md

 CRC patients were very similar on the most abundant CRC taxa (Parabacteriodes, Ruminococcus, Alitstipes) In the Beta Diversity plot, CRC samples clustered directly on top of each other

+figures are generated using the figures.Rmarkdown file attached